boscoh/supplescroll/index.md

 > Supplescroll is a javascript plugin that converts a plain HTML document into an interactive document with auto-generated table-of-contents and easy-to-read figures and references.

-It turns this [markdown documentation](https://github.com/boscoh/supplescroll/blob/master/readme.md) into this [interactive webpage](http://boscoh.github.com/supplescroll).
+It turns this [markdown](https://github.com/boscoh/supplescroll/blob/master/readme.md) into this [interactive webpage](http://boscoh.github.com/supplescroll).

 Features:

-- table of contents generated from headers
+- auto-generated table of contents
-- figure list generated from `<div>`s
+- independent figure list
-- back links are generated to figure-links in text
+- handy URL hashes
-- context aware autoscrolling of figures and toc
+- back links to references
-- movable dividers of columns
+- context-aware auto-scrolling
-- URL hashes added to all headers
+- movable dividers
-- iOS-aware and responsive-web themes
+- iOS-aware/responsive themes

 Available themes:

   - `dark` ([index.html](index.html))